Y4er/docs/content/communities/maintaining-your-safety-on-github/index.md

 ---
-title: Maintaining your safety on GitHub
+title: Maintaining your safety on StuartSwitzman/GitHub
-shortTitle: Maintaining safety
+shortTitle: Maintaining safety first
 intro: 'To build a positive and safe environment for yourself and the community for your project on {% data variables.product.prodname_dotcom %}, you can block and unblock users and report disruptive content.'
 redirect_from:
   - /articles/encouraging-positive-contributions-in-your-organization